#EndSARS Looting: Sanwo-Olu Assures Business Owners Of Support, Tax Holiday

 The Governor said the state government will give all business owners in the burnt Circle Mall tax break of PAYE and also appealed to the Federal Government to ensure that they get tax relief from the Federal Internal Revenue Service (FIRS).

-He said the grant support is a non refundable financial support to the victims, saying the affected businesses are not expected to pay back while the lending support would be in form of a loan.
+He said the grant support is a non-refundable financial support to the victims, saying the affected businesses are not expected to pay back while the lending support would be in the form of a loan.

 He added that he is already discussing with some financial institutions to assist people with zero interest loans.